-Most people, myself included, would think nothing exciting is going on in a small town in northern Minnesota.
+Most people, myself included, would think nothing exciting is happening in a small town in northern Minnesota.
 Thankfully, they are wrong.
-Every town usually has something exciting and fun to offer and if you dig deep enough you might discover something new.
+Every town usually has something exciting and fun to offer, and if you dig deep enough, you might discover something new.

-The city of Hibbing is located in St Louis County and built on top of rich iron ore.
-At the edge of town sits the largest open-pit iron mine in the USA.
+The city of Hibbing is located in St Louis County and is built on top of rich iron ore.
+The largest open-pit iron mine in the USA sits at the edge of town.
 It’s a national historic landmark and an actual working mine.

-The Hibbing area is rich in mining history, and various other historic sites.
-This group of open pits alongside the Mesabi Range stands as a monument to the hard work and mankind’s ingenuity.
+The Hibbing area is rich in mining history and various other historic sites.
+This group of open pits alongside the Mesabi Range is a monument to the hard work and mankind’s ingenuity.

-The town expanded quickly during its infancy thanks to the supply of mineable raw materials at the time of the industrial revolution.
-Miners soon discovered that a part of the ore body went under the old town, and after negotiations took place, they decided that the town would be relocated to the south 2 miles away.
+The town expanded quickly during its infancy thanks to the supply of mineable raw materials during the Industrial Revolution.
+Miners soon discovered that a part of the ore body had gone under the old town, and after negotiations had taken place, they decided that the town would be relocated to the south 2 miles away.

-This massive undertaking is the equivalent of digging a small tunnel through the center of the earth from Minnesota and then out the other side.
+This massive undertaking is the equivalent of digging a small tunnel through the earth’s center from Minnesota and then out the other side.
 More than 30 individual mines encompass a breathtaking 2,291 acres.
 Most are no longer in operation, however.

 With a range of 6 miles long and up to two miles wide, 600 feet deep, there is sure to be something that catches your eye here.
 Visit the Hull Rust Mine View and Hibbing Tourist Visitor Center to join a group tour and view the working mine from the observation area.